brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/reading.md

 bodyClass: "reading"

 date: 2022-03-03T15:32:00
-updated: 2022-09-14T23:17:00
+updated: 2022-12-21T14:13:00
 ---

-Because I've never kept a list of my reads &mdash; *(naughty I know!)* &mdash; I've ended up creating a bit of a challenge for myself that's for sure.
-Trying to recall all the books I've read and enjoyed feels like a bit of a daunting task but I'm keen to at least make a decent stab at it.
+Because I've never kept a list of my reads, I've ended up creating a bit of a challenge for myself that's for sure.
+Trying to recall all the books I've read and enjoyed feels like a bit of a daunting task but I'm keen to at least make a stab at it.

-I'll be adding to the *"Have Read"* section as and when I remember any books I've read.
+I'll be adding to the *"Have read"* section as and when I remember any books I've read cause it seems a little lean at the moment.

 ---